-- The Health Risk Assessment is a comprehensive assessment of a person's medical health, behavioral health, long-term services, and supports (LTSS) and social needs - The Medicare HRA is completed by an RN on staff, or under contract with, MetroPlus.
-For Managed Long Term Care Plans, including UltraCare, it is usually conducted in person, but in some circumstances, it can be conducted via video as well.
-For Managed Medicare (Platinum) and for the Medicare DSNP (Advantage), the HRA is conducted telephonically by MetroPlus' Quality Management Department. - The initial HRA must be completed within 90 days of effective enrollment. - Annual reassessment must be completed within 365 days of the last HRA - o Used to stratify members into risk categories for care management
+- The Health Risk Assessment is a comprehensive assessment of a person's medical health, behavioral health, long-term services and supports (LTSS), and social needs - The Medicare HRA is completed by an RN on staff, or under contract with, MetroPlus. - For Managed Long-Term Care Plans, including UltraCare, it is usually conducted in person, but in some circumstances can be conducted via video as well.
+For Managed Medicare (Platinum) and for the Medicare DSNP (Advantage), the HRA is conducted telephonically by MetroPlus' Quality Management Department. - The initial HRA must be completed within 90 days of effective enrollment. - Annual reassessment must be completed within 365 days of the last HRA - Used to stratify members into risk categories for care management

-Person Centered Service Plan
+Person-Centered Service Plan

-- In conjunction with the member and/or the member's caregiver, the Medicare care manager develops an individualized care plan (referred to as a PCSP) - PCSP identified member-specific health care goals, planning for care, and addresses the member's needs.
-It contains: - o Member's health care preference - o Member's demographics, health conditions and medications - o Short & Long term goals, including self-management goals and targets - o Detailed tasks and interventions (for the care manager, provider and/or member) - Services the members needs and uses - o Service providers the members uses, including PCP, specialists, home care agencies, etc... - The PCSP is shared with the provider and member
+- In conjunction with the member and/or the member's caregiver, the Medicare Care Manager develops an individualized care plan (referred to as a PCSP) - PCSP identifies member-specific health care goals, plans for care and addresses the member's needs.
+It contains: - Member's health care preference - Member's demographics, health conditions, and medications - Short- and long-term goals, including self-management goals and targets - Detailed tasks and interventions (for the care manager, provider, and/or member) - Services the member needs and uses - Service providers the member uses, including PCPs, specialists, home care agencies, etc. - The PCSP is shared with the provider and member